dorta/pyvar/sphinx/pyvar.gettingstarted.rst

 Setting Up the Hardware and the BSP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. To use the Machine Learning API make sure to have one of the following supported SoMs:
+1. To use the Machine Learning API make sure to have one of the following supported SoMs: ***(Diego - as mentioned in paper commnets , does it apply only to MPLUs ?)***

 +-----------------------+-----------------------+
 | `VAR-SOM-MX8M-PLUS`_  | `DART-MX8M-PLUS`_     |